My favourite places in Paris

 Albion 80 rue Faubourg Poissionière

-An expat team who met at Saint Germain’s Boissonerie recently opened this oenologically-orientated bistrot in a trendy part of town.
+An expat team who met at Saint Germain’s Boissonerie opened this oenologically-orientated bistrot in a trendy part of town.

 Rino 46, Rue Trousseau